Voting in Idaho

 Voting Rights Restoration

 Idaho does restore the right to vote upon completion of sentence, including parole or probation.

 If you have a past conviction, learn more about your eligibility to vote here.

 Find your voting location options here.
 Data is still being made available across states – if you don't see voting locations yet for your address, check back in a few days!

 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Idaho.
+Voters do not need an excuse to vote absentee/by-mail in Idaho.